Delete a Debt Collection 2026: New Swiss SchKG Rules

 - Earlier court judgments in your favour

-Step 3: Submit the Application to the Debt Collection Office
+Step 4: Submit the request to the debt collection office

 [Date]